 A Litigant in Person (LIP) is a description of those people who represent themselves in court proceedings and at court hearings.
 They don’t retain a solicitor often for reasons of costs, and sometimes because they believe they can run the case better themselves.

 There has been a definite increase of LIPs going through the court system.
 In October 2016 government statistics show that 34% of Child Arrangement Cases had neither a solicitor nor barrister representing either party.
 Child Arrangements involve applications concerning children.
 Previously known as residence and contact but now to be described as ‘child arrangements’.
+Read our article about parents disagreeing over inoculations.

 One of the reasons for this increase is that legal aid was removed for a majority of children matter cases.
 To even think about getting Legal Aid now, a client will need to have some evidence of being in a domestically violent relationship, such as a police conviction of the other party or involvement from a Domestic Violence charity.
 Even then you still have to satisfy the Legal Aid Agency that your earnings are below a certain level and that there are merits in the application that you want to make.
 All in all, a difficult hurdle to get over.